fekimx/code_breaker/README.md

 npx eslint . --ext .js,.jsx,.ts,.tsx

+#### Heroku Deployment

+You need access to Heroku in order to deploy our application: https://dashboard.heroku.com/apps/code-breaker-proj

+Dyno formation is set in the Procfile

+This app requires the Heroku Postgres add-on.

+This app requires the heroku/nodejs and heroku/python buildpacks.

+#### Additional Notes

+Note: Roman needed to make sure pg_config was on his PATH.
+This site contains instructions on how to work with this dependency if problems are encountered: https://www.psycopg.org/docs/install.html

 Note: on Brian's machine (Windows), we had to run pip install python-dotenv in git bash to setup the local environment Commands that can solve build errors in pip: